 La Pointe is the SSW extremity of Chéticamp Island.
 An L-shaped Public wharf forms a sheltered basin to the NE of La Pointe.
 The basin is 49 m wide with depths of 1 to 2.3 m.
 A small breakwater, south of the wharf, gives additional protection.
-A light (868) is shown from a mast on the outer end of the wharf.
 This facility is managed by the Harbour Authority of Chéticamp.
 The breakwater and wharf were in some disrepair in 2013, and as of 2015, the Harbour Authority indicates that the facility is closed.